 Best Time of Year to Get Married Here: May through October

-Activity Recommendations: Soak in a hot spring, star gazing, 4x4ing, and camping.
+Activity Recommendations: Soak in a hot spring, stargazing, 4x4ing, and camping.

 Wallace